 100 Points Worth of Identification

-Some things that are worth ID points are a birth certificate, driver’s license, or a Medicare card.
-Right here is a handy link to a comprehensive list of what can make up your 100 (or more) points of ID.
+Some things that are worth ID points are a birth certificate, driver’s license, or a Medicare card..
 Unless you are very confident about your forms of ID, the best way to ensure you supply at least 100 points and therefore a complete application is to submit 200 points of ID.
 Surprisingly to me, many people submit their applications to us and upon review we find that their various forms of identification are worth less than one hundred points.
 This is one of the most common missing or incomplete pieces of information that causes an unnecessary back and forth.